nicklockwood/layout/README.md

 This method of integration does not provide the automatic live reloading feature for local XML files, nor the Red Box debugging interface - both of those are implemented internally by the `LayoutViewController`.

-If you are using some fancy archictecture that splits up view controllers into sub-components, you may find that you need to bind a `LayoutNode` to something other than a `UIView` or `UIViewController` subclass.
+If you are using some fancy architecture like [Viper[(https://github.com/MindorksOpenSource/iOS-Viper-Architecture) that splits up view controllers into sub-components, you may find that you need to bind a `LayoutNode` to something other than a `UIView` or `UIViewController` subclass.
 In that case you can use the `bind(to:)` method, which will connect the node's outlets, actions and delegates to the specified owner object, but won't attempt to mount the view or view controllers.

 The `mount(in:)`, `bind(to:)` and `update()` methods may each throw an error if there is a problem with your XML markup, or in an expression's syntax or logic.

 These errors are not expected to occur in a correctly implemented layout - they typically only happen if you have made a mistake in your code - so for release builds it should be OK to suppress them with `try!` or `try?` (assuming you've tested your app properly before releasing it!).

-If you are loading XML templates from a external source, you might prefer to catch and log these errors instead of allowing them to crash or fail silently, as there is a greater likelihood of an error making it into production if templates and native code are updated independently.
+If you are loading XML templates from an external source, you might prefer to catch and log these errors instead of allowing them to crash or fail silently, as there is a greater likelihood of an error making it into production if templates and native code are updated independently.

 # Table Views